How to track your conversion rate in Google Analytics

 Another report you want to look at is Reverse Goal Path.
 This shows you which pages and posts get you the most subscribers.
-If a specific blog post is generating a lot more subscribers than other posts, you should take a look at that blog post to figure out what it is about that post that works so well, and try to improve your other posts.
-You can also try to get more traffic to that specific blog post, by promoting it more on social media.
+If a specific blog post is generating a lot more subscribers than other posts, figure out what it is about that post that works so well.
+You can then use that to improve your other posts.
+You can also try to get even more traffic to that specific blog post, by promoting it more on social media.